remind101/policies/terms-of-service.md

 ## Termination

 This Agreement will remain in full force and effect while you use the Services.
-You may terminate your use of the Services or your account at any time by deleting your account in your account settings tab or by contacting us at [contact@remindhq.com][4].
+You may terminate your use of the Services or your account at any time by deleting your account in your account settings tab or by contacting us at [rmd.me/help][18].
 Note, if you become a Participant through an Organization, and you request that Remind delete your account, Remind may notify the Organization (and the Organizers of the classes or groups you are in of your deletion request.
 Remind may disable or terminate your access to the Services or your account at any time, for any reason (for your violation of any term of this Agreement or without cause), and without warning or notice, which may result in the forfeiture of all information associated with your account.
 Upon termination of your account, your right to use the Services and any Content will immediately cease; however, Remind may retain messaging data or other data and information pursuant to this Agreement, as necessary for auditing purposes, and as required by law.
 Computer deletion is not an instantaneous process.
 If you choose to terminate your account, all data will be rendered unavailable to you immediately and your data will be deleted over time as is true of all computer deletion everywhere.
 Remember that communications with others in which you participated will remain available to those other users.
 All provisions of this Agreement which, by their nature, should survive termination, will survive termination, including, without limitation, ownership provisions, warranty disclaimers, and limitations of liability.

 #### What this is saying

-All done?
 You can delete your Remind account online at any time.
 (Note for auditing purposes and to comply with laws, we may still keep a copy of messages and account details after an account is deleted or disabled).
-If you would like to stop receiving messages, [click here for instructions][11].
+If you would like to stop receiving messages, [click here for instructions][28].

 * * *